 If you're buying your very first house, you're most likely searching for your dream home on one or several apps or taking virtual tours via online listings.
 While online house searching can maximize your ability to compare and contrast homes by the features that are important to you, do they, or can they, replace the services of a professional Realtor?
 We've put together some FAQs about the services of local Realtors®.
 Read on!

-Do I need a Realtor to buy a house?
+Do I pay my Realtor to buy a house?

 You bet!
 Navigating a real estate purchase is a complicated process.
 An experienced professional who knows the market can save you time, money and heartache by helping you find the right home, and make and negotiate the best purchase terms on your behalf.
 Equally as important, they’ll help reduce your stress by walking you through each step of the homebuying process, especially if you’re a first-time homebuyer.
 A Realtor is also professionally connected and can recommend a reputable lender, inspector and other service providers.